venkateshms/Aptus/README.md

-The Aptus SDK works with AptusAPI is a framework to build and deploy tools intended to assist research study workflows.
+The Aptus SDK works with AptusAPI to build and deploy tools intended to assist research study workflows.
 Contact madhavanv@aptus.bio to learn more about leveraging AptusAPI for clinical research support.

 Example Q/A automation with clincal knowledge base: